kloggy/Home-Assistant/packages/garden/README.md

 <h2>Background</h2>

 This package is a completely self contained* system for Home Assistant that has been written to control five different irrigation zones over two cylces per day.
-I have tried to write it in such a way that there is as little code replication as possible which means that if you want a different number of zones then you more or less have to just add more (or remove) some  ```input_boolean / number / datetime / select```s and the logic largely takes care of it.
+I have tried to write it in such a way that there is as little code replication as possible which means that if you want a different number of zones then you more or less have to just add more (or remove) some  ```input_boolean / number / datetime / select```s and the code largely takes care of it.
 There are a couple of automations that will also need to be replicated but I think (hope) it should be self explanatory.

 The system as I have it implemented is based around Sonoffs controlling the valves but that should be irrelevant.